curry-packages/failfree/README.md

                 else do putStr "First char: "
                         putStrLn (head s)

-If `error` is considered as an always failing operation, `readLine` cannot be verified as non-failing.
+If `error` is considered as an always failing operation (which is done if the option `--error` is set), `readLine` cannot be verified as non-failing.
 However, this requires also a careful analysis of all external operations (like `readFile`)